 - Deploying NoSQL databases in the cloud: Amazon AWS

 - CAP theorem, BASE

-Skills Needed: Experience using a programming language such as Python, Ruby, Java, etc. Ability to set up open-source software, databases, tools, and development environments on personal computers.
+Skills Needed: You will need experience using a programming language such as Python, Ruby, or Java and the ability to set up open-source software, databases, tools, and development environments on personal computers.

 Course Availability Notification